neophob/ola-to-tpm2net/README.md

 Tested on a Teensy 3, *might* work on other hardware too, but untested.
 Keep an eye on the memory usage!

 You need to have the [FastSPI LED2 Library](https://code.google.com/p/fastspi/downloads/list) installed (I used RC2).
 Grab the TPM2Net Arduino firmware from the `arduino` directory.
+Start the Arduino IDE and upload the firmware.
+The firmware supports up to 512 RGB pixels out of the box - if you need more, adjust the `#define NUM_LEDS 512` definition.

 ## Performance